-Competitions courses
+4. Competitions courses

-- 4.1 The courses for orienteering competitions consist of - > The starting area - rounding buoys and/or orienteering points which are anchored in open water and as far as possible where the bottom is not visible, and - the finish area.
+- 4.1 The courses for orienteering competitions consist of: - the starting area, - rounding buoys and/or orienteering points which are anchored in open water and as far as possible where the bottom is not visible, and - the finish area.

 The course shall be ready 2 hours before the competition starts and at the same time be made available in the form of a scale plan.

 The true length of any competition leg may not differ by more than 1 % from the official scale plan.
 The scale plan shall contain details of the numbering or marking of the turn buoys or find buoys that are used for the competition.
 When the official scale plan is posted on a notice board or handed out, the course is declared ready to be surveyed by the competitors.

 For international competitions, the course shall be laid out in consultation with the CMAS Chief Judge.

 Only the prescribed materials may be used to construct a course.

-- 4.2 The length of the individual legs may not vary by more than 5 % from the distances given in these rules.
-The total length of the course may not differ by more than 1 % from the total course lengths given in these rules. - 4.3 Except for the MONK course, the buoys must be clearly visible above the surface of the water. - 4.4 The competitions may be run clockwise or anticlockwise. - 4.5 The competition organisers may designate sections of the shore where teams may not erect survey points.
-Surveying may only be done from land and the course may not be measured by boat or by swimming along it. - If the buoys marking sections of the course move during the competition, the judges must reestablish the course according to the scale plan.
+- 4.2.
+The total length of the course may not differ by more than 10% from the total course lengths given in these rules. - 4.3.
+Except for the MONK course, the buoys must be clearly visible above the surface of the water. - 4.4.
+The competitions may be run clockwise or anticlockwise. - 4.5.
+The competition organisers may designate sections of the shore where teams may not erect survey points.
+Surveying may only be done from land and the course may not be measured by boat or by swimming along it. - 4.6.
+If the buoys marking sections of the course move during the competition, the judges must reestablish the course according to the scale plan.
 If this is not possible, a new course will be placed by the judges and the competitors who have not started will be give one hour to survey this course.
 If the new course length differs markedly from the original, the jury will decide whether the competitors who completed the course must start again (new course is longer) or whether they may (course is shorter).

-Course equipment
+5. Course equipment

-- Marking of rounding points (turning buoys) is done with foam plastic buoys 20 cm x 20 cm x 40 cm in size.
-The buoys are painted grey-green below water and white, orange or yellow above water. - Orienteering points are marked with buoys whose length must be 400 cm and whose diameter must be 10-30 cm (e.g. crossed boards or pipes).
+- 5.1.
+Marking of rounding points (turning buoys) is done with foam plastic buoys 20 cm x 20 cm x 40 cm in size.
+The buoys are painted grey-green below water and white, orange or yellow above water. - 5.2.
+Orienteering points are marked with buoys whose length must be 400 cm and whose diameter must be 10-30 cm (e.g. crossed wooden boards or pipes).
 At a visibility of less than 3 meters the buoys must be 30 cm in diameter.
-At a visibility of 2 meters or more the diameter of the buoys can be reduced to 10 cm. - 5.3 The buoy anchoring should be capable of withstanding a tension of at least 60 kg and for this reason be equipped with a buoy rope with a breaking strength of at least 60 kg.
-For marking rounding points the buoy rope should be such that it is invisible at a distance of more than 3 meters. - 5.4 The start can be a: - buoy (such as a pipe, reaching at least one meter into the water) or - > fixed point (landing stage, driven-in stake etc.).
+At a visibility of 2 meters or more the diameter of the buoys can be reduced to 10 cm. - 5.3.
+The buoy anchoring should be capable of withstanding a tension of at least 60 kg and for this reason be equipped with a buoy rope with a breaking strength of at least 60 kg.
+For marking rounding points the buoy rope should be such that it is invisible at a distance of more than 3 meters. - 5.4.
+The start can be a: - buoy (such as a pipe, reaching at least one meter into the water) or - > fixed point (landing stage, driven-in stake etc.).

-The starting area is the area within a circle of 1 meter radius around the starting point, but is not marked.
+The starting area is the area within a circle of one meter radius around the starting point, but is not marked.

-5.5 For international competitions the buoys are to be marked in the following way and sequence: I - II - III - IV - V rounding buoys (individual)
+5.5.
+For international competitions the buoys are to be marked in the following way and sequence:

+rounding buoys (individual)

-orienteering points (individual) 1 - 2 - 3 - 4 - 5
+orienteering points (individual)